givemeabreak432/KanjiGame/readme.txt

 list of all kanji displayed as tiles, scrollable and selectable

 kanji search function
--Dynamically create sublist based on given critiera -meaning, onyomi, kunyomi, etc
--currently only searches through meaning
+-currently only supports meaning-search
--possibly romaji search for on/kun
+-want to allow kun-yomi/on-yomi search, but need to translate romaji

 Quiz function-
 -QuizSettings holds quiz settings set in QuizLoader.